thammit/mail/README.md

 ### Page TSconfig

-There are currently tree of such kind, who all can be found here:
+There are currently three of such kind, who all can be found here:
 ```
 EXT:mail/Configuration/TsConfig/Page
 ```